 Hesperantha candida flowers in the early spring where it pushes through the dry grass sward before the summer rains have fallen in the Eastern Cape.
 It is always very short - about 5 - 6 cm high.
 Photos by Cameron McMaster taken in the Eastern Cape.

 Hesperantha coccinea (Backh. & Harv.)
 Goldblatt & J.C.Manning previously and still sometimes referred to as Schizostylis coccinea grows from a rhizome instead of a corm.
 This species was the subject of the pbs list topic of the week in February 2003.
 The topic: Schizostylis - Hesperantha, a confused genus was introduced by Alan Kennedy who has a NCCPG National Collection of Schizostylis Cultivars and was finding it hard to tell them apart.
 Click on this link to read his Introduction.

 It is known locally as the Scartlet River Lily because it is confined to perennial stream banks and islands in the high altitude regions of the Eastern Cape and Natal at altitudes of 1500 to 2500 m.
 It is never found away from water and the plants are permanently in a wet or at least moist environment with the stream often running over and through them.
 The red form of this species is pollinated by butterflies.
 This species has a specific flowering time in the Southern hemisphere, autumn, March and April with maybe a few flowers in late February.
 We have found them to grow readily in gardens in South Africa provided they are kept moist.
 They are good subjects to place around garden pools or in wet areas of the garden and multiply rapidly.
 They also grow very easily from seed.
-Photos from Cameron McMaster shown in habitat at Rockford Bridge, Cathcart, Eastern Cape and in other areas of the Eastern Cape.
+Photos from Cameron McMaster shown in habitat in the Eastern Cape including Rockford Bridge, Cathcart, Stutterheim, and Andriesberg.
 This species is found both in tropical Africa and in eastern South Africa.